crolllab/teaching/Bioinformatics_Tools/Course_5_GWAS/README.md

 ggsave("Traits.MaizeAccessions.pdf", width=12, height=8)
 ```

-_Q3: What kind of distribution describes best the majority of the traits? (no proper analysis required - just a general appreciation)_
+_Q3 (optional): What kind of distribution describes best the majority of the traits? (no proper analysis required - just a general appreciation)_

-_Q4: Do you expect only one or many loci (i.e. genes) contributing to each of these traits?
+_Q4: Given the observed trait distributions: Do you expect only one or many loci (i.e. genes) contributing to each of these traits?
 Briefly explain why._

 ## Performing the association mapping (GWAS)